doner-kebard/card-game-backend/docs/CONTRIBUTING.md

 `bash fulltest.sh`

+### Code-review tools

+We have installed on the project a couple of tools to help us review the code.

+- *Cloverage*: Run `lein cloverage` from `backend/` to get a report of how well our code is being tested.
+- *Yagni*: Run `lein yagni` from `backend/` to get a report of which functions are not being used.

 ## Project architecture

 The project is divided (as of now) into two main sections: *backend* and *frontend*, each with their quirks.